 - 1. The validity period of interim examinations passed and exemption from interim examinations is unlimited, unless otherwise specified in Section B. - 2.
-The validity period of a partial examination is limited to the academic year in which it was sat or until the end of the unit of study concerned, as stipulated for the relevant unit of study in Section B.
+The validity period of a partial examination is limited to the academic year in which it was sat or until the end of the unit of study concerned, unless otherwise stipulated in the Study Guide, Study manual or transitional provisions.